Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Experimental Results and Discussion

 Regarding other communities, each of them has a mixture of US ETFs and stocks where the US ETFs tend to act as a basket of most stocks in that community.
 The herding in these communities follows the same rule as the cryptocurrency communities since each sub-period reveals significant herding behavior in several communities.
 Remarkably, we obtained several valuable findings from the herding results of these stocks and US ETFs.
-In particular, there are 4 stock sectors (Energy, Healthcare, IT and Finance) in which for each sector, its assets and relevant ETFs tend to form communities among themselves, throughout the examined period.
+In particular, there are 4 stock sectors (Energy, Healthcare, Information Technology and Financials) in which for each sector, its assets and relevant ETFs tend to form communities among themselves, throughout the examined period.
 Moreover, the herding signals found in each of these sectors coincide with the timing of economic and political events that specifically influence that sector. \begin{itemize} \item \textbf{Energy Sector}: In our case, the energy stocks we study mainly consist of petroleum treatment companies and petroleum exploiting companies.
 Thus, the herding found in this study is primarily driven by oil-related events.
 We found that all energy stocks and ETFs are exposed to herding across all sub-periods.
 Energy companies, in general, have consistently experienced tough times over the past 4 years from 2019 until the present.
 During this time, they were hit by a series of different events, causing large fluctuations in their corresponding stock prices over time, including the US-China trade war, the Covid-19 pandemic, the petroleum oversupply due to the shale revolution~\cite{nat20,bp20}, the Russia-Saudi Arabia price war~\cite{ma21,fat20} and the Ukraine-Russia war~\cite{tee23}.

-\item \textbf{Technology Sector}: Technology stocks are grouped into several communities and reveal herding behavior in three sub-periods, including Pre-Covid-19 (coinciding with the US-China trade war~\cite{kwa20,bow20,hou20,hou20}), Covid-19 pandemic (coinciding with the downturn time caused by the pandemic followed by a global economic recession) and the Ukraine-Russia conflict (coinciding with the time when Technology companies were laying off workers~\cite{qai23,val23,kuma23} followed by the AI boom that gave an impetus to the Technology sector~\cite{wea23,gui23}).
+\item \textbf{Technology Sector}: Technology stocks are grouped into several communities and reveal herding behavior in four sub-periods, including Pre-Covid-19 (coinciding with the US-China trade war~\cite{kwa20,bow20,hou20}), Covid-19 Pandemic (coinciding with the downturn time caused by the pandemic followed by a global economic recession), the second Bull Time (coinciding with the price surge in financial markets\cite{wor21}) and the second Ukraine-Russia Conflict (coinciding with the AI boom period that gave an impetus to the Technology sector~\cite{wea23,gui23}).